 During the episode of Home Now Radio, Twain also discussed a similar situation with GRAMMY winner Bruno Mars and his 2010 hit single, “Grenade.”

 “The criticism was very high on this.
 It was quoted as being the ‘laziest songwriting, doesn’t get much lazier than simply listing things a boy does like jumping in front of a train, throw his hand on a blade, take a bullet through the brain.
 Just about any pointlessly morbid thought he could string together will do just fine.
 A few times through this song and you’ll be praying there’s another bullet left in that gun.’
 Now I don’t want to beat up the critics because we can’t all get it right all the time.
 So at least from my side all is forgiven, but I’m really glad that in spite of that review, the Bruno Mars grenade song is a huge monster hit.”

 Luckily, those who chose to ignore the talent held by Twain and Mars, did not prevail in their ill intentions.
-Twain continues to share her iconic music with her loyal fans and soon, she will begin her residency in Las Vegas.
+Twain continues to share her iconic music with her loyal fans.

 Shania Twain is the best-selling female artist in country music history.